TuringLang/AbstractPPL.jl/interface.md

 `logdensityof` should suffice for variants, with the distinction being made by the capabilities of the concrete model instance.

- DensityInterface.jl also requires the trait function `hasdensity`, which is set to `true` for the `AbstractProbabilisticProgram` type.
+ DensityInterface.jl also requires the trait function `DensityKind`, which is set to `HasDensity()` for the `AbstractProbabilisticProgram` type.
 Additional functions

 ```
 DensityInterface.densityof(d, x) = exp(logdensityof(d, x))